cyrusmccollim/OrganicReader/README.md

 # OrganicReader

-A mobile reading app that turns your documents into natural speech.
-Built with React Native, fully offline, no subscriptions.
+A mobile reading app that turns documents into natural speech.
+Built with React Native, fully offline, no subscriptions or distractions.

 <div align="center">
   <img src="screenshots/Home.jpg" width="18%" />